SnowflurrySDK/Snowflurry.jl/docs/src/examples/index.md

 # Examples

-If you want to know how Snowflake is used, this is the palce to be.
+If you want to know how Snowflake is used, this is the place to be.

 ## Introductory examples